enkidevs/curriculum/JavaScript/Ecmascript 2015/revokable-proxies-and-usages.md

 // on a proxy that has been revoked
 ```

+Revokable proxies could for example be used if an error was to occur more than once during a properites access to deny access entirely.

 **Potential Usages**

 Proxies have a number of potential usages and we will probably see library and framework authors coming up with some exciting usages.